-The Delta Platinum card is subject to Amex’s card application rules.
-This include the Once Per Lifetime Rule, which states that you can only receive a sign-up bonus on any card once ever.
-Therefore, you should apply for this card when the sign-up bonus is as high as possible.
+This card is subject to Amex’s Once Per Lifetime Rule, which states that cardholders can only receive a sign-up bonus on any card once ever.
+Therefore, prospective cardholders should apply for this card when the sign-up bonus is as high as possible.

 American Express Gold Delta SkyMiles Card

 The Amex Delta Gold SkyMiles Card is a stripped-down version of the Delta Platinum Card.
 Both cards have the same earning structure, but the Delta Platinum Card has more perks.
 Plus, the Delta Gold Card has a $99 annual fee which is waived the first year.